CALIFORNIA

 Caltrans integrates fish and wildlife considerations into the design of state highway structures to improve habitat connectivity for native fish and wildlife species.
 The result of sound planning, design, and implementation is a suite of aquatic and terrestrial species, many of which are threatened or endangered, that benefit from connected ecosystems as well as a highway system that efficiently moves people, goods, and services throughout California.

-Click here to download a printable high-resolution poster (24x36 PDF; 6.49 MB).
+Download a printable high-resolution poster (24x36 PDF; 6.49 MB).

 Watershed corridors connect aquatic and terrestrial species populations throughout California.
 Watershed connectivity corridors can provide safe passage to high-quality habitat for threatened, endangered, and special status species, enabling resiliency for individuals and populations that have been decimated by drought, wildfires, climate change, urban development, over hunting, roads, dams, agriculture, and other impacts.